frintjs/frint-props/packages/frint-props/README.md

 ## Usage

-We can start small, and have prepare a stream that only emits the props once, and it doesn't change over time:
+We can start small, and prepare a stream that only emits the props once, and it doesn't change over time:

 ```js
 import { withDefaults } from 'frint-props';